“This post may contain affiliate links. Please read my disclosure for more info.

 But here, we’ll just apply it to our own time.

 - If your resolution is to exercise more, it’ll need to compete with other things to make it into that 20%.
-Whether that’s an hour of Facebook, or some other activity, it’ll be hard to maintain your resolution unless you decide what other time-consuming activity you can do less of.
+Whether that’s an hour of Facebook, or some other activity, it’ll be hard to maintain your resolution unless you decide what other activity you can do less of.

 If your resolution is to eliminate debt, you can look at it another way: